CLASS OF 2010

-Mark Walcott is a Canadian immigrant with a Caribbean heritage that enjoys utilizing technology to help empower communities.
+Mark Walcott is a Canadian immigrant with a Caribbean heritage who enjoys utilizing technology to help empower communities.
 He views every event as a thread in his life’s tapestry; win or lose, altering that experience may unravel all that he has earned.
 His goal in life is to experience much and regret less.
 He enjoys outdoor activities, world cuisine, and gadgets.
-While, He has been described as a nerd/geek he prefers the term “technological enthusiast”.
-He speaks French, ice skates, and he spells colour the way it was intended, any other stereotypes about his Canadian heritage are exaggerated.
+While he has been described as a nerd/geek he prefers the term “technological enthusiast.”
+He speaks French, ice skates, and he spells colour the way it was intended.
+Any other stereotypes about his Canadian heritage are exaggerated.
 YOLO.

 Gary D. Williams is an energetic and enthusiastic individual who loves the sound of a rhythmic bass line and the ping of a well struck 8-iron into a green surrounded by bunkers.
-He defines fun not by the type of event or activity being enjoyed, but by the individuals he shares those special moments of laughter and intense insanity.
+He defines fun not by the type of event or activity being enjoyed, but by the individuals with whom he shares those special moments of laughter and intense insanity.
 To this point, Gary views life through lenses of optimism and possibilities.
 In fact, the glass may only be half full, but to someone in desperate need of a drink of water, that glass could be seen as being immensely full.

 Monica Moton Williams is an extremely passionate individual who is energetic and enthusiastic about life and helping others.
 She is incredibly focused, dedicated and possesses a self-motivating attitude, which some have commented on how these attributes contribute to her extraordinary servant leadership style with people she leads.
 Over the years, Monica has learned to adapt a mobile spirit as she has had to endure six moves within 14 years.
 However, these moves make up the mere fabric of Monica’s survival of the fetus mentality.
 Many who meet Monica for the first time or have known her for a long span of time quickly figure out her zeal comes from her competitive temperament for everything that she sets out to turn into a masterpiece of perfection.